Frequently Asked Questions:

 SneakPeek Clinical is the most trusted early gender test, recommended by OBGYNs, and offers a quick, accurate way to find out your baby’s sex before your ultrasound!

-• HD (Developed in the 2010s): High-definition 3D/4D images with improved sharpness and detail.
+HD (Developed in the 2010s): High-definition, lifelike 3D and 4D images with enhanced lighting and shadowing effects, offering unprecedented detail.

 At Baby Haven, we offer a variety of ultrasound technologies, from 2D to HD, ensuring you get the best possible images of your baby.
-We’re dedicated to staying ahead of the curve by constantly upgrading our equipment and services.
-Thanks to the incredible support from our families, we’re excited to bring even more advancements, possibly sooner than expected, as this not-so-small business continues to grow!
+We’re dedicated to staying ahead of the curve by constantly upgrading our equipment, skills, and services.

 2nd & 3rd Trimester Ultrasounds:

-• An anterior placenta can occasionally affect the clarity of HD ultrasound images later in pregnancy.
-To optimize image quality and ensure the best possible results, we recommend increasing your water intake for 3-5 days prior to your appointment.
+An anterior placenta can occasionally affect the clarity of 3D/4D/HD ultrasounds later in pregnancy.
+To optimize image quality and ensure the best possible results, it is recommended to increase water intake for 3-5 days prior to your appointment.

 Additionally, scheduling your appointment earlier within the recommended timeframe can help improve image clarity!
 The goal is to provide you with the most memorable and high-quality content, capturing your baby's first moments with the utmost precision.